noospheric/hunter/README.md

 Environment configuration (for example API keys) can be sourced from Secret Manager and exposed as environment variables via `--update-secrets`.

+### Automate deployments with Cloud Build

+Create a trigger that watches your main branch and points to the provided `cloudbuild.yaml`.
+The build will:

+- Build and push `gcr.io/$PROJECT_ID/outwize-streamlit` using the repo’s `Dockerfile`.
+- Deploy the new image to Cloud Run in `europe-west1` as the `outwize-streamlit` service.

+You can adjust `_SERVICE`, `_REGION`, or `_IMAGE` substitutions directly in the trigger configuration to match other environments.

 ## App Highlights

 - Custom hero layout and styling that matches the Outwize brand